-You can use Flow Builder to create answers for your conversation bots, giving your customers the opportunity to self-serve their support issues before connecting with agents.
-In this article, we’ll introduce you to the Flow Builder UI and basic functionality.
-For information about working with Flow Builder, see Building a bot using answers.
+You can use the bot builder to create answers for your conversation bots, giving your customers the opportunity to self-serve their support issues before connecting with agents.
+In this article, we’ll introduce you to the bot builder UI and basic functionality.
+For information about working with the bot builder, see Building a conversation bot using answers.

 This article includes the following topics:

-The Flow Builder components are listed below.
+The bot builder components are listed below.
 Each plays an important role in building your answer:

-Configuration panel, where you can customize each step in your answer.
-The appearance of this panel changes based on what part of the flow you're working on.
+- Configuration panel, where you can customize each step in your answer.
+The appearance of this panel changes based on what type of bot step you're working on.

-- Answer builder (shown above), displayed when you initially create an answer, and when you select the top step in the answer flow.
-Here, you can edit your answer intent, and work with your question variations.
+- Answer builder (shown above), displayed when you initially create an answer, and when you select the top step in the answer.
+Here, you can configure your answer intent, and work with your question variations.

-- Preview tab, for previewing the customer experience created by your flow, before releasing it to your customers.
+- Preview tab, for previewing the customer experience created by the answer, before releasing it to your customers.
 Click the Preview tab in the Configuration panel to view.

 Publishing bot updates

-Any of the changes made in Flow Builder must be published before they appear in your messaging channel.
+Any changes made in the bot builder must be published before they appear in your messaging channel.

 To publish a bot update

-- Create or update your answers in Flow Builder, and click Save.
+- Create or update your answers in the bot builder, and click Save.

-- In the Flow Builder footer, click Publish.
-This makes the changes live in your messaging channels, and updates the publishing information in the footer.
+- In the header, click Publish.
+This makes the changes live in your messaging channels, and updates the publishing information in the header.

 For more information about publishing, see Publishing answers.